jmanuelng/MEM_UpdateChrome/README.md

 # MEM_UpdateChrome
 <h1>Keep Google Chrome Up-to-Date in Your Client's Environment using Microsoft Intune's Proactive Remediation</h1>

 <p>Can be used if you're in a hurry to upgrade Google Chrome on an environment.
-I've used int in scenarioes where Chrome continues to be flagged as a top recommendation in Microsoft Defender for Endpoint, despite having update policies in place.
-This scriptsw help address this issue.
-It leverages Winget and GoogleUpdate.exe to ensure Google Chrome installation is always up-to-date.
+I've used it in scenarios where Chrome continues to be flagged as a top recommendation in Microsoft Defender for Endpoint, despite having update policies in place.
+This script helps address this issue.
+It leverages Winget and GoogleUpdate.exe to ensure Google Chrome installation is always up to date.
 This script is to be used as Proactive Remediation via Microsoft Intune.</p>

 <h2>Key Features</h2>
     <ol>